William Harvey (Bible Christian): Activism and politics

-Harvey co-founded and presided over the Vegetarian Society, the Manchester and Salford Temperance Union, the United Kingdom Alliance.
-He also served as Vice President of the Anti-Tobacco Society.
-Harvey was the second president of the Vegetarian Society after the death of his son-in-law James Simpson.
-In 1857, Harvey arranged the first recorded teetotal and vegetarian banquet.
+Harvey was involved with the Vegetarian Society, the Manchester and Salford Temperance Union, and the United Kingdom Alliance.
+He also served as vice-president of the British Anti-Tobacco Society.
+Harvey was the second president of the Vegetarian Society after the death of his son-in-law, James Simpson.
+In 1857, he arranged a teetotal and vegetarian banquet.

-Harvey was a member of the Little Circle, a group of eleven influential early 19th-century Manchester political reformers, including Brotherton, recognised for their grasp of public opinion, involvement in key political issues from 1812 to 1846, and cohesive identity and ideas.
-Harvey supported parliamentary reform and attended the Peterloo Massacre in 1819.
-He was Brotherton's election agent when Salford gained a parliamentary seat in 1832, helping him become Salford's first Member of Parliament.
+Harvey was a member of the Little Circle, a group of early 19th-century Manchester political reformers that included Brotherton.
+He supported parliamentary reform and attended the Peterloo Massacre in 1819.
+When Salford gained a parliamentary seat in 1832, Harvey served as Brotherton's election agent.

-An early member of the Anti-Corn Law League, Harvey advocated for a repeal of the Corn Laws.
-Locally, he was part of the Liberal group that helped establish Salford City Council in 1844.
-Harvey became a Borough Constable in 1834, a Police Commissioner in 1843, and was one of Salford's first aldermen, from 1844 to 1870.
+Harvey was an early member of the Anti-Corn Law League and supported repeal of the Corn Laws.
+Locally, he was part of the Liberal group involved in establishing Salford City Council in 1844.
+Harvey became a borough constable in 1834, a police commissioner in 1843, and one of Salford's first aldermen.
+He served as an alderman from 1844 to 1870.
 He was also a justice of the peace.
 Harvey was elected Mayor of Salford in 1857 and 1858.

 Personal life and death

 On 19 June 1812, Harvey married Mary Titley at Manchester Cathedral.
 She was born in 1790 in Staffordshire to William and Mary Titley.
 They had five sons and one daughter.
 His wife died on 12 October 1857, aged 67.
 Harvey was a friend of William Cobbett.

-Harvey continued his prominent role in the Council till his death on 25 December 1870 at his home at 8 Acton Square, Crescent, Salford, at the age of 83.
+Harvey remained on the council until his death on 25 December 1870 at his home at 8 Acton Square, Crescent, Salford, aged 83.
 He was buried in the family vault at Weaste Cemetery on 30 December, with Rev. James Clark of the Bible Christian Church officiating.